 Naturally, Wells Fargo has developed a variety of financial products designed for businesses or individual consumers.
-As a business owner, this may be one of the first places you look when applying for a new credit card.
+As a small business owner, this may be one of the first places you look when applying for a new credit card.

-Wells Fargo Business Credit Cards: Explained
+What Are the Wells Fargo Business Credit Card Options?

 1. Wells Fargo Business Platinum Credit Card

 The Wells Fargo Business Platinum Credit Card is designed for businesses that make less than $2 million in sales per year and want to better manage their expenses.
-The card has no annual fee and no spending requirements.
-Furthermore, you’ll have the option to choose whether your business receives cash back or reward points.
+Typically, if you own a small business, this should be the first Wells Fargo card that you consider.

 Interest Rates: The interest rate for this card will depend on your business’ specific credit history.
 Businesses with an established credit history pay 7.99 percent above the prime rate, while businesses with a limited credit history pay up to 17.99 percent above the prime rate.

-In addition, the card offers easy online payment options, various security features, and a 21-day grace period.
+Additional Details: This card offers easy online payment options, various security features, and a 21-day grace period.
 If your business is relatively small and hoping to minimize annual fees, this may be the card for you.

 2. Wells Fargo Business Secured Credit Card

 Benefits: With this card, your business will have access to $500 to $25,000 worth of credit.
 The card also offers free foreign transactions, up to 1.5 percent cash back, and various sources of liability protection.

-Unlike the Platinum Credit Card, the Business Secured Credit Card includes a $25 annual fee.
-However, contrary to the previous card, its interest rate is guaranteed to be 11.90 percent above the prime rate, so if your business has a relatively weak credit score, this may be the superior option.
+Interest Rates: Unlike the previous card, this card’s interest rate is guaranteed to be 11.90 percent above the prime rate, so if your business has a relatively weak credit score, this may be the superior option.

-In addition, it’s important to note that if you’re able to continually make payments and demonstrate financial responsibility, Wells Fargo will eventually upgrade you to have an unsecured line of credit.
+It’s important to note that if you’re able to continually make payments and demonstrate financial responsibility, Wells Fargo will eventually upgrade you to have an unsecured line of credit.

 3. Wells Fargo Business Elite Card

-If your business is relatively large (making more than $1 million in sales per year) and also has an excellent credit history, then you may want to consider applying for the Wells Fargo Business Elite Credit Card.
+If your business is relatively large (making more than $1 million in sales per year) and has an excellent credit history, then you may want to consider applying for the Wells Fargo Business Elite Credit Card.

-If your business can qualify for this card, you’ll have access to a low interest rate of only 3.99 percent above the prime rate.
+Interest Rates: If your small business can qualify for this card, you’ll have access to a low interest rate of only 3.99 percent above the prime rate.

 Although there are many different credit card providers for your business to choose from, Wells Fargo is generally considered to be one of the more reasonable options.
 The card that makes the most sense for you will depend on the size of your business and your current credit situation, but we suggest taking time to weigh your options!